Skip to main content

 Blue gives software the same four steps:

-Participants are actors named in the document (e.g. Alice, Bob, Stripe).
+Participants are actors named in the document (e.g. Alice, Bob, Card Processor).

-Processors are whichever engines they choose - MyOS in the cloud, a CLI binary, or tomorrow's phone app - that read the document plus the timelines and converge independently.
+Processors are whichever engines they choose - MyOS in the cloud, a CLI binary, or tomorrow's phone app - that read the document plus the timelines and, as long as they are compliant with specification, converge independently.

 2. Example Story — "I want a painless refund"